 Much has been said about the business world, but what I find often missing in all the talk is the awareness that everything comes at a cost.
 Even success has its price; the choice of currency is ours to make ahead of time.
 I have seen many consequences of what I would call incomplete (not to say unsuccessful) professional success: lack of communication and intimacy with loved ones, personal dissatisfaction, loneliness manifested in various ways, distrust preventing one’s delegating tasks to others, physical and mental distress, etc. Of course, I witnessed the consequences of failed business initiatives.
-They were different and easier to spot compared to the consequences of what seemed like dazzling success, but left the protagonists feeling empty.
+They were different and easier to spot compared to the results of what seemed like dazzling success but left the protagonists feeling empty.

 Add to that the line that epitomizes the willingness of one’s environment to lend support to such a state of affairs: “Come on now, you can’t have everything.”

 As demonstrated in my Ph.D. thesis, the owner’s knowledge of themselves and their line of work sets the potential for the company’s success.
 No one can damage as quickly or seriously all which has been accomplished in business as the owners themselves; their carelessness, lack of focus, or ignorance.
 It is for them that I wrote the educational novel “How Much are You Willing to Pay?”
 (Delfi Bookstores), in which Marko Popović probes his brother Luka for answers to questions he realized were the key ones, only when he had reached the edge of a cliff – in terms of his health, family, finances, business.